TinkerTools/tinker/doc/sphinx/tinker/_build/html/_sources/text/routines.rst.txt

 "altelec" constructs mutated electrostatic parameters based on the lambda mutation parameter "elambda"

+**ALTERCHG Subroutine**

+"alterchg" calculates the change in atomic partial charge or monopole values due to bond and angle charge flux coupling

 **ALTERPOL Subroutine**

 "alterpol" finds an output set of atomic multipole parameters